arthurshime3/MarkovDecisionProcess/README.txt

 2. Run rl_sim.jar
 3. Select the algorithm you wish to run (value iteration, policy iteration, Q learning)
 4. Load the map you wish to run (Under 'Mazes': Small Sample or Big Sample)
+5. Set PJOG to whichever value you prefer
-5. Click initialize
+6. Click initialize
-6. Click execute
+7. Click execute